DETAILED ACTION

 The text of those sections of Title 35, U.S. Code not included in this action can be found in a prior Office action.

-Regarding claim 20, Carmen discloses that the movable arm is configured to press against the nerve in the chamber to deform the nerve (see Figure 2A).
-It is respectfully submitted that the recitation “but not to reduce a cross-sectional area of the nerve more than 10%” fails to further define the claimed invention over that of the prior art because it is directed to an intended result of the use of the device rather than further limiting a patentable aspect of the device.
+Regarding claim 20, Neisz discloses that the movable arm is configured to press against the nerve in the chamber (“the cuff portion is configured to provide a compressive force effective to maintain contact between the electrodes and the nerve”, paragraph [0023]).
+It is respectfully submitted that the recitation “to deform the nerve, but not to reduce a cross-sectional area of the nerve more than 10%” fails to further define the claimed invention over that of the prior art because it is directed to an intended result of the use of the device rather than further limiting a patentable aspect of the device.

 Allowable Subject Matter